 - With a special focus on the world’s five major religions — Hinduism, Buddhism, Judaism, Christianity, and Islam — this course compares and contrasts various belief systems.
 Degree candidates examine the role of religious beliefs in the scope of human history.

 An online anthropology degree prepares students for many different occupations, including historic preservationist, human rights advocate, and cultural resources manager.
 The multidisciplinary program provides graduates with critical thinking skills and cultural sensitivity, traits which benefit those seeking employment in private business, government, nonprofits, and international agencies.
 Featured below are three common occupations for graduates with an anthropology online degree.

-- Anthropologist: By studying the behavior, origin, and development of humans, anthropologists can help describe and explain cultures, languages, physical characteristics of people, and archaeological remains.
+- By studying the behavior, origin, and development of humans, anthropologists can help describe and explain cultures, languages, physical characteristics of people, and archaeological remains.
 Working with businesses, anthropologists may also perform market research.
 While most anthropologists must hold a master’s degree or doctorate, graduates with a bachelor’s degree may secure employment as research assistants or fieldworkers.

 - Median Annual Salary: $62,280

-- Projected Growth Rate: 4 %
+- Projected Growth Rate: four %

-- Museum Technician: Commonly known as collections specialists or registrars, museum technicians protect objects in museum collections and exhibitions.
+- Commonly known as collections specialists or registrars, museum technicians protect objects in museum collections and exhibitions.
 Registrars oversee a museum object’s storage, transportation, insurance policies, and records.
 While museum technicians typically need a bachelor’s degree, some employers may require job applicants to hold a master’s degree in museum studies.